DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

     implementation?
 12. "optimized": Have the UserSpecification and implementation been optimized to the correct level?
-Are there any last implementation changes required to bring the implementation to the highest level of quality?
+Are there any last implementation changes required to bring the implementation to the highest level of quality that is demanded by its practical applications?
 13. "happy-path-unit-tested": Are there happy-path unit tests for every function in the implementation?
 14. "edge-case-unit-tested": Are there thorough and robust unit tests probing